developmentpark/bubo/README.md

 <h1 style="font-size:60px;" align="center">🦉</h1>
 <h1 align="center">✨ Bubo Reviewer ✨</h1>
-Bubo Reviewer is your virtual development companion, a "mock" reviewer that streamlines your workflow as you explore and become familiar with development processes.
+Bubo Reviewer is your virtual development companion that streamlines your workflow as you explore and become familiar with development processes.
 Designed for those moments when you venture into development without reviewers but still want to follow a workflow based on protected branches and pull requests.

 ## 🌟 Key Features